Formation of a magnetized hybrid star with a purely toroidal field from phase-transition-induced collapse: Formation dynamics

-Fig. \ref{fig2} shows the time evolution of the maximum values of the rest-mass density $\rho_\mathrm{max}(t)$ (brown solid line) and the magnetic field strength $\mathcal{B}_\mathrm{max}(t)$ (dark cyan dash-dotted line) relative to their initial values $\rho_\mathrm{max}(0)$ and $\mathcal{B}_\mathrm{max}(0)$.
+This kind of damped oscillatory behavior can be clearly seen in Fig.~\ref{fig1}, which shows the time evolution of the maximum values of the rest-mass density $\rho_\mathrm{max}(t)$ (brown solid line) and the magnetic field strength $\mathcal{B}_\mathrm{max}(t)$ (dark cyan dash-dotted line) relative to their initial values $\rho_\mathrm{max}(0)$ and $\mathcal{B}_\mathrm{max}(0)$. $\rho_\mathrm{max}$ is always located at the centre of the star, but $\mathcal{B}_\mathrm{max}$ is at a position away from the centre (See Fig. \ref{fig2} for details).
 The equilibrium values obtained at $t=$ 20 ms are plotted with dashed lines.
-We observe similar damped oscillatory behaviors for both quantities and and the star is relaxed into a new equilibrium configuration after the phase transition.
-As discussed in \citet{2009MNRAS.392...52A}, this damping is mainly due to numerical dissipation and shock heating.
+We observe similar damped oscillatory behaviors for both quantities and and the star is relaxed into a new equilibrium configuration after the \emph{phase-transition-induced collapse}.
 Importantly, these two quantities are coupled in phase during the formation process.
-Moreover, after reaching their peak values at $t \sim 0.5$ ms, the oscillation amplitudes decrease by a factor of $e^{-1}$ at $t\sim 6$ ms. This damping explains the minor discrepancy between the radial profiles at $t=10$ ms and $t=20$ ms as demonstrated in Fig. \ref{fig1}.
+Moreover, after reaching their peak values at $t \sim 0.5$ ms, the oscillation amplitudes of $\rho_\mathrm{max}(t)/\rho_\mathrm{max}(0)$ and $\mathcal{B}_\mathrm{max}(t)/\mathcal{B}_\mathrm{max}(0)$ are reduced by a factor of $e^{-1}$ at $t\sim 8.5$ ms and $t\sim 6$ ms respectively.